makevoid/azure-linux-vm/README.md

 These buttons all point to a script in the `gen` directory, the first button points to azuredeploy.json, the other point to `azuredeploy-1.json`, `-2` and `-3.json`.

-### This will deploy a somewhat big and somewhat VM (~40 Eurocent per hour!) with the default settings.
+### This will deploy a somewhat big VM (that also costs ~40 Eurocent per hour!) with the default settings.

 ### Also my public key is in there so I STRONGLY SUGGEST you either change it or to fork the project and edit the configuration file yourself: